code-farmz/ExcelR/README.md

 # ExcelR
-This project helps to create/read xlsx files in an easy way.
+This project  helps to create/read xlsx files in an easy way.Best thing is you can dirctly export model to xlsx or import xlsx to model

 # Why ExcelR
 With the help of ExcelR you can